 In the end, everything is a gag.Charles Chaplin

-Charles Spencer Chaplin, or “Charlie” for short, is one of the most influential figures from the early days of Hollywood and one of the entertainment industry’s first, and greatest, superstars.
-Not only do his pioneering silent films endure the test of time with six of his films selected for preservation in the National Film Registry, including The Gold Rush, Modern Times and The Great Dictator, Chaplin himself is almost as recognizable today as he was at the height of his fame.
-Even people who have never seen a Chaplin film recognize his name, his signature walk, and the look of his popular character the Little Tramp.
+Charles Spencer Chaplin, or ‘Charlie’ for short, is one of the most influential figures from the early days of Hollywood and one of the entertainment industry’s first, and greatest, superstars.
+Not only do his pioneering silent films endure the test of time, with six of his movies selected for preservation in the National Film Registry, including The Gold Rush, Modern Times and The Great Dictator, but Chaplin himself is almost as recognizable today as he was at the height of his fame.
+Even people who have never seen a Chaplin film (which is most people) recognize his name, his signature walk and the look of his most popular character: the Little Tramp.
 They have an image of a little fellow with a toothbrush mustache, bowler hat and cane.
 Therefore it’s easy to understand that he’s had a huge impact on his adopted home.
 Charles Chaplin’s Los Angeles is our LA, since he was one of its creators, and if you know where to look you can still see it, just beneath the surface.

 Early Life in London

 Chaplin was born in a working-class neighborhood of London, England, on April 16, 1889.
 He and his half-brother Sydney, or Syd, spent their childhoods in and out of workhouses due to the complications of mental illness suffered by their mother, a vaudeville and music hall singer.
-Their father, who was also a stage performer, was an infamous drunkard, abandoning them shortly after Charlie was born.
+Their father, also a stage performer, was an infamous drunkard, abandoning them shortly after Charlie was born and never returning.

 While touring the comic drunk act, Chaplin came to the attention of movie producer Mack Sennett of Keystone Films.
 Sennett offered Chaplin a contract for the then staggering rate of $150 per week.
 Chaplin made about 36 films with Sennett at Keystone Studios, but what was most significant about his time there was that Chaplin decided to distinguish himself from the rest of the stable of actors by playing just one character.
 It was here that Chaplin created the iconic look of the Little Tramp, who would make so much movie history.
 The original main building of Keystone Studios, the first fully-enclosed movie studio in Hollywood, is still standing at 1712 Glendale Boulevard in the Echo Park neighborhood of Los Angeles.